trothr/uft/README.md

 but rather that the recipient did not fetch the file and the sender might not have sign-on credentials on the target host.

+A better expansion of the acronym might be <br/>
+Universal File Transfer

 Note:
 This project has been moved and now lives at https://github.com/trothtech/uft/